sanjaybh/aircode_api_shopping/docs/en/src/guide/database/find.md

+---
+title: Find Data | AirCode Docs
+description: AirCode's database supports to pass different conditions to query data and process the results.
+---

 # Find Data {#intro}

 AirCode's database supports to pass different conditions to query data and process the results.
 In this doc, we will use examples to illustrate how to execute queries in cloud functions through `aircode.db`, including: